 - No Foreign Transaction Fees

 - Points earned with the card count towards earning a Southwest Companion Pass

 The points you earn with the signup bonus and spending on the card are deposited into your Southwest Rapid Rewards account.
 From there, you can use the points to book flights on Southwest.

 You can figure to get a value of around 1.3 cents per Southwest point.
 How much you’ll pay for a ticket is directly related to how much that ticket costs.
 The nice thing is that you’ll never have a blackout date from redeeming points on Southwest.
 Prices might be high, but you’ll always be able to use points as long as there’s a cash ticket available.

 If you think the Southwest Priority card is right for you, we’d appreciate it if you use our link

 When I signed up for this card.
 I was able to get a 60,000 point bonus, just a bit more than the first bonus from the current offer.
-For the $145 annual fee I was able to get $160 in Priority Boarding fees refunded for the flights when I forgot to pay for Early Bird check-in, and I’ve already been reimbursed my $75 credit for Southwest tickets I purchased with the card.
+For the $145 annual fee, I was able to get $160 in Priority Boarding fees refunded for the flights when I forgot to pay for Early Bird check-in, and I’ve already been reimbursed my $75 credit for Southwest tickets I purchased with the card.
 That’s $235 in credits for the $145 fee.
 Add in the $520 in points I’ll get from the signup bonus, and I’m at $755 back for paying $145, thank you very much.

 I’ve had both of the other Southwest cards before and eventually canceled them because the only thing I received each year for the annual fee was some bonus points.
 With the Priority card, I get a $75 flight credit and four Priority Boarding reimbursements, which means I’ll be able to skip paying for early-bird and save the $80 in fees.